WestDRI/wgpages/content/stencil.md

 ## Distributed parallelization (multi-node)

-For distributed-memory parallelism, ParallelStencil.jl can interoperate with any 3rd-party framework to parallelize array computations on many processes.
-While it might be possible to run ParallelStencil.jl alongside DistributedArrays.jl or SharedArrays.jl, these packages use specialized data structures which are not directly portable to ParallelStencil.jl's parallel frameworks.
+For distributed-memory parallelism, ParallelStencil.jl can interoperate with 3rd-party frameworks to parallelize array computations on many processes.
+While it might be possible to run ParallelStencil.jl alongside DistributedArrays.jl or SharedArrays.jl, these packages use specialized data structures that are not directly portable to ParallelStencil.jl's parallel frameworks.
 A better approach is combining ParallelStencil.jl with ImplicitGlobalGrid.jl, which provides implicit distributed arrays built out of regular local arrays on each MPI rank.